 Avoid working in occupations that demand a lot of physical labour, put you in extreme temperatures, or have long work hours.
 Furthermore, avoid flying on aircraft without pressurised cabins (air pumped full of extra oxygen).
 Consult your doctor for advice on how to be safe if you must fly in one of these aircraft.

 To avoid diseases, get immunisations such as the flu jab.
 In addition, you should visit your dentist frequently to avoid infections and tooth loss.
 If you experience any infection-related symptoms, such as a fever or difficulty breathing, call your doctor immediately.
 It is critical to seek therapy straight away.

 Caring for Children with Sickle Cell Anaemia

-- Coping with pain and fear of addiction from using addictive pain alleviating medicines.
+- Managing pain and avoiding addiction when using addictive painkillers.

-- Living with uncertainty.
-(Sickle Cell anaemia is unpredictable and can cause pain and damage to the body at any time.)
+- Managing uncertainty.
+(Sickle Cell disease is unpredictable and may result in pain or physical harm at any time.)

-Sickle Cell centres and clinics can give you information and counselling to help you handle the stress of coping with your child’s condition.
+Sickle Cell centres and clinics can provide you with information and therapy to help you deal with the stress of managing your child’s disease.

 Preventing a Stroke

 To be able to act quickly, familiarise yourself with the potential symptoms and indicators of a stroke.
 Long-lasting headaches, weakness on one side of the body, limping, and abrupt changes in speech, vision, or hearing are among the signs and symptoms.
 A stroke may also manifest as behavioural changes.

 Find out from your consultant if your child requires routine head ultrasounds.
 Using these scans, you can determine if your child has a high risk of having a stroke.